squanix-wcl/squanix-wcl/README.md

 Backend FiveM Developer
 -----------------------

 Hey!
 Im programming in .Lua since a long Time.
 I´ve been Developer at Wave Crimelife, Qseng Crimelife, RedCrimelife, NordVerband Roleplay and more FiveM Servers.
-I´m 16 years Old and come from Germany, Rhineland-Palatinate State.
-I´m a Programmer in php, JAVA, Js and Python too (:
+I´m 17 years Old and come from Germany, Rhineland-Palatinate State.
+I´m a Programmer in .Lua, html, css, C#, php, JAVA, Js and Python too (:

 * 🌍  I'm based in Germany
-* ✉️  You can contact me at [squanix@projektterz.de](mailto:kontakt@squanix.dev)
+* ✉️  You can contact me at [kontakt@squanix.dev](mailto:kontakt@squanix.dev)
-* 🚀  I'm currently working on [ReturnTheFallen MilSim](http://discord.gg/returnthefallen)
+* 🚀  I'm currently working on DrakenCity/ForgeRP
 * 🧠  I'm learning React, TypeScript and VUE
 * 🤝  I'm open to collaborating on FiveM Servers and Discord Bots
 * ⚡  And last but not Least I´m Batman....